Causes of Depression

 How Is Genetics Linked to the Risk of Depression?

-We know that depression seems to run in families.
-This suggests that there's a genetic link to depression.
-Children, siblings, and parents of people with severe depression are much more likely to suffer from depression than are members of the general population.
+We know that depression can sometimes run in families.
+This suggests that there's at least a partial genetic link to depression.
+Children, siblings, and parents of people with severe depression are somewhat more likely to suffer from depression than are members of the general population.
 Multiple genes interacting with one another in special ways probably contribute to the various types of depression that run in families.
-Yet despite all the evidence of a family link to depression, scientists still have not been able to identify a "depression" gene.
+Yet despite the evidence of a family link to depression, it is unlikely that there is a single "depression" gene, but rather many genes that each contribute small effects toward depression when they interact with the environment.

 Can Certain Drugs Cause Depression

 In certain people, drugs may lead to depression.
-For example, medications such as barbiturates, benzodiazepines, and beta-blockers have been associated with depression, especially in older people.
-Likewise, medications such as corticosteroids, opioids (codeine, morphine), and anticholinergics taken to relieve stomach cramping have been found to cause mania, which is a highly elated state associated with bipolar disorder.
+For example, medications such as barbiturates, benzodiazepines, and the acne drug Accutane have sometimes been associated with depression, especially in older people.
+Likewise, medications such as corticosteroids, opioids (codeine, morphine), and anticholinergics taken to relieve stomach cramping can sometimes cause mania, which is a highly elated and energized state that can also be associated with bipolar disorder.

 For in depth information, see WebMD's Medicines That Cause Depression.